mayone/Evaluator/README.md

 # Profiler

----
-## Purpose
-* Measure the execution time of sections
+This is a C profiling tool to measure the execution time of sections

 ## Library
 * `profiler/profiler.h` for **user-space** program